sarroutbi/conditional-cpython-usage/README.md

 # conditional-cpython-usage
-Minimal test to use different functions in case cython is detected or not
+Minimal test to use different functions in case cython is detected to be installed or not